generative-music/fs-provider/README.md

 ## Usage

 This package exports a [factory function](#factory) which creates [`Provider`s](#provider).
-The factory requires a single object parameter which adheres to the schema defined in [@generative-music/sample-index-schema](https://github.com/generative-music/sample-index-schema) and contains URLs for audio sample files.
+The factory requires a single object parameter which adheres to the schema defined in [@generative-music/sample-index-schema](https://github.com/generative-music/sample-index-schema) and contains file paths for audio sample files.

 ```javascript
 const makeProvider = require('@generative-music/fs-provider');